 This means whatever else you want to deck out your camping wash bag with.
 Shampoo, comb, razor, shower cap… these things aren’t such necessary things for camping but if you want them, take them.
 Just don’t forget the bloody toothbrush.

 Let’s talk about that camping first aid kit because it is not something to be skipped over: first aid is serious beeswax.
+For any master camping list, take a first aid kit, and for a solo camping checklist, DEFINITELY TAKE A FIRST AID KIT.
 Whether you’re building your own kit from scratch or just restocking your current list, let this first aid kit checklist guide the way.

 Ideally, whatever kit you use to store your camping first aid essentials in should be waterproof.
 A backpack or tackle box works exceptionally well.